Dam Failure Plans

 (ii)and relevant civil defence authorities;

-(iii) provision for effective consultation with all property owners including assistance with preparing individual household evacuation plans;
+(d) provision for effective consultation with all property owners including assistance with preparing individual household evacuation plans;

 (e) a description of the auto-sensory system and how it alerts the dam owner, manager and engineer in the event of a developing dam breach;